vferat/pycrostates/paper/paper.md

 microstate methodology and to make it evolve.
 Finally, new users will benefit from the exhaustive documentation and tutorials describing microstate analysis.

-With this contribution, the developer team is excited to provide the state of the art in microstates analysis and is looking forward to welcoming new contributors and users from the broader MNE, neuroscience, and electrophysiology communities.
+With this contribution, the developer team is excited to provide the state-of-the-art in microstates analysis and is looking forward to welcoming new contributors and users from the broader MNE, neuroscience, and electrophysiology communities.

 # Acknowledgements